-This Curriculum and Assessment Guide is jointly prepared by the Curriculum Development Council and the Hong Kong Examinations and Assessment Authority, and overseen by the Curriculum Development Council Committee on Applied Learning.
+This Curriculum and Assessment Guide was jointly prepared by the Curriculum Development Council and the Hong Kong Examinations and Assessment Authority in 2009, and overseen by the Curriculum Development Council Committee on Applied Learning 1.
+Updating is made to align with the medium-term recommendations of the New Academic Structure review made on curriculum and assessment.
 The membership of the Curriculum Development Council Committee on Applied Learning includes heads of schools, practising teachers, professionals from tertiary institutions, trade and industry, representatives from the Hong Kong Examinations and Assessment Authority and the Hong Kong Council for Accreditation of Academic and Vocational Qualifications, as well as officers from the Education Bureau.

 To reflect the social, economic and technological needs of the local society and global trends, Applied Learning courses will be constantly reviewed.
-Details of the Applied Learning courses to be offered are available at the website of Applied Learning (http://www.edb.gov.hk/apl).
+Details of the Applied Learning courses to be offered are available at the website of Applied Learning (www.edb.gov.hk/apl).
 All comments and suggestions on this Guide may be sent to: